Rescues, evacuations as floodwaters breach levees in Midwest

 Breaking News Emails

-OMAHA, Neb. — Authorities were using boats and large vehicles on Saturday to rescue and evacuate residents in parts of the Midwest where a recent deluge of rainwater and snowmelt was sent pouring over frozen ground, overwhelming creeks and rivers, and killing at least one person.
+OMAHA, Neb. — Authorities were using boats and large vehicles on Saturday to rescue and evacuate residents in parts of the Midwest where a recent deluge of rainwater and snowmelt was sent pouring over frozen ground, overwhelming creeks and rivers, and killing at least two people.

+On Sunday, officials confirmed that two people had died in Nebraska due to the flooding.
+One person, a farmer, was swept away while trying to help someone else escape a vehicle that was trapped in floodwaters.
+The second death was an elderly person who refused to leave their home prior to the flooding, officials said.

 The scramble to move people out of harm's way was expected to subside going into the new week, as rivers and creeks in flooded eastern Nebraska and western Iowa were expected to crest Saturday and Sunday.
 That left officials downstream looking to prepare for likely flooding.